dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 ### Attribute Checking inside Functionals

-When the a function is annotated with a warrant attribute, each statement must satisfy certain conditions.
+When a function is annotated with a warrant attribute, each statement must satisfy certain conditions.
 Among those conditions is, for any warrant attribute, that the function may only call functions (*function* again referring to anything callable here) that are annotated with the same attribute.